Setting Up Your Event Ingestion Endpoint

 Choose Your Subdomain

-Regardless of whether you choose an A or CNAME record, you will need to provide a subdomain naming convention.
+You will need to provide a subdomain naming convention.
 When determining the subdomain, ensure you enforce the same naming convention across all of your domains.
 For example, we commonly see a.[companyname].com or analytics.[companyname].com .
-We recommend choosing a subdomain that is less common than these, as some ad blockers may prevent a subdomain with the words analytics , tracking , the letters a, t or other common tracking-related keywords from loading.
+We recommend choosing a subdomain that is less common than these, as some ad blockers may prevent a subdomain with the words analytics , tracking , the letters at or other common tracking-related keywords from loading.

-Ask for Your Cluster's IP Address or ANAME Record
+Ask for Your Cluster's IP Address or A Record

 You will need access to your DNS provider account in order to create your record.
 Any DNS provider should suffice.
 We'll walk through the process for a common DNS provider, Cloudflare: